SuluJulianto/calendar-generator/README.md

 This repository contains scripts in various programming languages that generate a calendar for a specified year.
 Each script prompts the user to input a year within the range of 1 to 9999 and displays the calendar for each month of that year.

 ## Python
+The Python script (`calendar_generator.py`) generates a calendar for a specified year.
+Upon execution, it requests the user to input a year within the range of 1 to 9999.

 ### Usage
 To use the Python script:
 - Run the Python script (`calendar_generator.py`).